HashirBaloch/deepfake-prj/README.md

-# 🧠 Deepfake Detection Project
+# Deepfake Detection Project (AI, DIPS, Full STACK)

 This project is a full-stack web application designed to detect deepfake images using a machine learning model.
 The system consists of:
 - A **frontend client** built with the React framework (Next.js).